pySin/Data-Acquisition/README.md

 1. Pick a web page to scrape and insert the address in the 'data_acquisition.py' file near the end of the file in the function 'call_functions()' across the variable name 'web_page'.
 2. Pick an HTML tag to look for in the web-scraped object and assign it to the 'tag' variable in the 'call_functions()' function.
 3. Create list of lists.
 Each inner list should contain two values: the regular expression('re.') pattern and a name for the pattern.
 These names will become MySQL column names.
 This is how the list of lists should look like: patterns = [['£\d', '£d'], ['£\d\d', '£dd'], ['£\d\d\d', '£ddd'],['£', '£']]
+4. Pick a database name and a table name from the MySQL server to insert the pattern data acquired.
+Insert those instead of 'database_1' and 'table_2' in the following row: `transfer_o = transfer('database_1', 'table_2', data_dict)`.